-Online Health Informatics Graduate Programs
+What is an Online Health Informatics Graduate Program?

-Online Health Informatics degree programs explore an interdisciplinary field that focuses on the processes and tools used to create, record, store and access health-related data.
-Online health informatics graduate programs thus often tie together elements of management, computer science, information science, technology and healthcare.
+Online Health Informatics degree programs explore an interdisciplinary field that focuses on the processes and tools used to create, record, store, and access health-related data.
+Online health informatics graduate programs thus often tie together elements of management, computer science, information science, technology, and healthcare.

 Why Earn an Online Health Informatics Degree?

 At the graduate level, an Online Health Informatics program could lead to a Master of Science degree in Health Informatics (MSHI), although you might study to earn a PhD on campus.
 Some schools do also offer graduate certificate programs which could accompany a masters program or be pursued on its own.

 Students enrolled in online health informatics degree programs could develop skills in several areas.
 Coursework is often a blend of practical lessons based on case studies and scholarly research.
 Some of the basic topics covered in a graduate program in health informatics might include the following.

 - Business intelligence (BI)

 - Data analytics

 Other, less technical programs could focus more on health administration or leadership.
 Students could therefore study things such as workflow design, effective communication and how to manage informatics projects.
 Health data may also be studied for purposes such as quality improvement to patient care, cost control, healthcare delivery and the application to research in various fields.

 Online Structure and Format